Gitonym/SemaphoreRecognition/readme.md

 Set the path to the model in this line: ```model = tf.keras.models.load_model('fine_tuned.keras')```

 ## model
 All files in this folder expect a different environment.
 The packages are defined in requirements.txt in this folder.
-Setting up CUDA and CUDNN is recommended for training.
+Setting up CUDA and CUDNN is recommended for the scripts in these folders.
+Best done on linux.

 ## model/preprocess.py
 This script preprocesses the data so it can be used with resnet and applies the train and test split.